Beacon-Heart/Heart_Beacon/README.md

 INTERNET BUILDING BLOCKS: Time epochs / syntax are the two main internet, internet of money building blocks in coding the Artificial Intelligence A.I. powered economic system of systems / Earth Intelligence Network EIN / Web 3.0 and the programmable economy in terms of temporal consistency, interoperability, and consensus.

 TRUTH: There are no “layers”, “bots”, “motes”, “packets”, “frames”, “Satoshi’s” traversing the internet, net of #money forming “blocks” on a “blockchain” that stores “tokens” in a cube structure with height, width, volume.
 All are non - compliant US Supreme Court SCOTUS Alice Corp Vs CLS Bank 2014 ruling “claims may not direct towards abstract ideas”

-DIGITAL GOLD / SILVER: Programmable #money / #economy… gold, #Bitcoin as “digital gold” — fool’s #gold?
-How will programmable money for the programmable economy be coded?

-UTZ Universal Time Zone: A one world #currency needs a stochastically harmonized, synchronized Universal Time Zone UTZ / event bus

-NON-REPUDIATION: Cryptocurrency units of value events, transactions non-repudiation at any time – space, place in the future will be expected required and will be derived from a physical (photonic) light process.
-Physical is the opposite of abstract in light of SCOTUS Alice 2014 ruling #cryptocurrencies

 FRAMEWORK: What is your solution framework based on EXISTING systems, code, best practice?
 Adaptive Procedural Template (checklist): Use case: GDP Index based Economy: Eco Economic Epochs Time-Space Meter Eco incentives, consensus, interoperability for the programmable economy, Earth Intelligence Network EIN / System of systems engineering framework from NATO Battlefield Digitization based on a German military idea to reuse Battlefield Digitization for OOTW Operations Other Than War circa 2003